 We farm according to the belief that healthy, delicious food is inextricably linked to the health of the soil that produces it.
 Healthy soil is teeming with microorganisms (a teaspoon of rich garden soil can hold up to one billion bacteria and several thousand protozoa) and organic matter--the decaying remains of plants, animals, and all those microbes.
 Both of these elements tend towards absence in farming systems that make heavy, sustained use of synthetic fertilizers, pesticides, and herbicides.
 A carrot is not a carrot is not a carrot.

 At Unearthed, it's the soil, not the produce, that we focus on, because we know that if we maintain good soil, veggies full of nutrition and flavour will follow.
-To this end, we use organic practices.
-We have applied for organic certification on this new lease in Kelowna and expect to be fully certified by mid-Summer 2018.
+To this end, we use organic practices, and in 2018 received organic certification from the North Okanagan Organic Growers Association. .

 We also strive to keep the time between harvest and distribution as short as possible to ensure that our produce is consumed at or very near its peak of freshness.